 Focused Ultrasound Therapy

 Focused ultrasound is an early-stage, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with tooth disease that requires a root canal.
-This novel technology focuses beams of ultrasonic energy to form a cavitation bubble in the cleaning fluid, and the resultant negative pressure greatly impacts the cleaning of the nerve root, which can positively impact the success rate and the patient’s comfort.

 At the present time, there are no clinical trials recruiting patients.
 However, a 12-month study was completed recently.